Evertras/lakitu/README.md

 * RPC encryption for Consul
 * Create multiple lakitus to make a real clustered server plane
 * Play with Consul templating
+* Consul auth for API/CLI from host machine